Number of sex offenders living in Mecklenburg County on the rise

-The group of 1,080 registered sex offenders today is up significantly from the 694 under Mecklenburg County Sheriff's Office supervision in 2008, according to county data.
+The report showed the group stands at 1,080 registered sex offenders now compared to 694 under Mecklenburg County Sheriff's Office supervision in 2008.

 "I was like, 'No, no. I don't like this," his alleged victim said last week.
 "I started crying and screaming, praying someone would hear me."